-Glacial retreat is apparent in three major Olympic Peninsula watersheds: Elwha, Hoh and Quinault.
+Glacial retreat is apparent in the Hoh watershed.
 ONP staff have been conducting annual mass-balance measurements on Olympic glaciers.
 Currently, park scientists are tracking the rate of growth or recession of glaciers as well as determining how much runoff is contributed to rivers by glaciers.
 They have documented a 34 percent decrease in the surface area of Olympic glaciers and a 15 percent decrease in volume over the last three decades (Riedel et al. 2017).
-Similar studies have been conducted at Mt.
-Rainier National Park.
 While the underlying geology differs, the process and outcomes appear similar to research conducted by FEMA and NPS at Mount Rainier National Park, showing increasing entrained sediment, aggradation of sediments, and channel avulsion throughout the river system.
 This in turn, affects infrastructure such as roads, rural homes, forest succession, and channel location.